 For a day trip to the nearby island of La Gomera.
-The price of the tour already includes a ferry ticket, bus, lunch and a guide.
+The tour price includes a ferry ticket, bus, lunch, and a guide.
 How to book, I wrote here.

 What to Do With the Kids?

-Visit Loro Park to see orcas, dolphins, seals and parrots.
-If you don’t have a car, get a ticket to the park along with a transfer here.
+Visit Loro Park to see orcas, dolphins, seals, and parrots.
+If you don’t have a car, get a ticket to the park and a transfer here.

 Ride the water slides at the world’s best water park, Siam Park.
 Buy your tickets in advance here.